HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • Relationship data connecting entities in meaningful ways

-The key word here is “compilation.”
+The key word is “compilation.”
 Copyright law protects original compilations even when individual facts aren’t copyrightable.
 Your selection, coordination, and arrangement of directory entries create a protectable database.
-This matters enormously when negotiating licensing agreements.
+This matters a lot when you negotiate licensing agreements.

 Here’s something most people miss: negative data has value too.
 Knowing which businesses closed, which phone numbers are disconnected, or which addresses are invalid saves licensees time and money.
-Your quality control processes generate data products beyond the obvious directory listings.
+Your quality control work generates data products beyond the obvious directory listings.

-Let’s talk about the legal foundation that makes data licensing possible.
-In most jurisdictions, databases receive protection through copyright law as compilations, provided they demonstrate sufficient originality in selection or arrangement.
+Consider the legal foundation that makes data licensing possible.
+In most jurisdictions, databases get protection through copyright law as compilations, provided they show enough originality in selection or arrangement.
 The EU goes further with sui generis database rights, protecting the investment in obtaining, verifying, and presenting data even without creative arrangement.

 You need to establish clear ownership before licensing anything.
 This means: